pranigopu/pranigopu.github.io/docs/philosophy/summary/README.md

 **Dealing with emotions**:

+- Emotions are not means of cognition
+- Emotions are a key means to concretise value
 - Emotions derive from internalised premises
 - Internalised contextual clarity is vital
 - Invalid emotions are based on poor context